Tawney, Richard Henry

 The Acquisitive Society and Equality

 Tawney's assault on the acquisitive society probably owed something to his confrontation with the coal owners, a particularly unattractive group of capitalists, on the Sankey commission.
 The book focused on two ideas, economic function and economic purpose.
 Tawney argued that any and every economic enterprise should function for the benefit of the community and fulfil a socially useful purpose.
 By these tests, however, contemporary capitalist society was failing: too many of its enterprises were designed for the acquisition of wealth for its own sake or for the sake of an owning class at the expense of the majority.
 Tawney called for a reordering of the economy to meet collective needs and for a reordering of human values that would make economic activity a means to life rather than an end in itself.
-He also called for a resurrection of the peculiar and distinctive Christian standard of social conduct (The Acquisitive Society
+He also called for a resurrection of 'the peculiar and distinctive Christian standard of social conduct' (The Acquisitive Society, 228).
+The book's conclusion, criticizing the reluctance of the church to engage in discussion of the morality of economic and social behaviour, thus pointed forward to Tawney's subsequent historical study of the church's abdication 'of one whole department of life' in Religion and the Rise of Capitalism.

 Economic history: the rise of capitalism